brigadecore/brigade/docs/topics/scripting.md

 # Scripting Guide

-This guide explains the basics of how to create and structure `acid.js` files.
+This guide explains the basics of how to create and structure `brigade.js` files.

-# Acid Scripts, Projects, and Repositories
+# Brigade Scripts, Projects, and Repositories

-Acid scripts are stored in an `acid.js` file.
+Brigade scripts are stored in an `brigade.js` file.
 They are designed to contain short scripts that coordinate running multiple related tasks.
 We like to think of these as cluster-oriented shell scripts: The script just ties together a bunch of other programs.

-At the very core, an Acid script is simply a JavaScript file that is executed within a special cluster environment.
+At the very core, an Brigade script is simply a JavaScript file that is executed within a special cluster environment.
 An environment is composed of the following things:

-- An Acid server running in your cluster
+- An Brigade server running in your cluster
 - A project in which the script will run
 - (Optionally) A source code repository (e.g. git) that contains data our
 - (Optionally) Other configuration data, like [secrets](secrets.yaml)